 Golf Swing Coach – for an Age-Defying Golf Swing

-I would like to first refer to the term golf swing coach not as an instructor but as to the golfer.
+I would like to first refer to the term golf swing instructor as a golfer/life coach.
 One reason I make this distinction is because what Sir Nick Faldo stated and what I believe.
 I even included the term Coach in the title of my book, The ESPY Golf Swing Coach.
-Nick Faldo stated last year during the Quicken Loans Tournament, “That the golfer must become their own golf swing coach on the course.”
+Nick Faldo stated last year during the 2015 Quicken Loans Tournament, “That the golfer must become their own golf swing coach on the course.”

-As the golf swing coach, the golfer should include in their training an exercise component to condition and strengthen their body, while preventing injuries.
+As the golf swing coach, the golfer should include physical training and an exercise component to condition and strengthen their body, to prevent injuries.
 Why wouldn’t a golf swing coach not include an exercise program into their weekly training routine?
 The answer is, the golfer should include an exercise program for power and distance, but also protect against typical aging issues.
 Also, ergonomics plays an important role to provide the basis of an age-defying golf swing.
-This represents the E in the acronym ESPY.
+Ergonomics is represented by the letter ‘E‘ in the acronym ESPY.

 Nick Faldo- “That the golfer must become their own golf swing coach on the course.”